-What important information should I share with my parents?
+What important information should I share?

-Who should my parents contact if they have questions?
+Who should they contact with questions?

-Will CCCU GlobalEd ever contact my parents?
+Will CCCU GlobalEd ever contact my parents/guardians?

-International programs: How often will I be able to communicate with my family and friends back home?
+How often will I be able to communicate with my family and friends back home?

 Support networks are vital!
 Check-ins with friends and family provide support and familiarity; however, we encourage students to prioritize building community within their program location.
 This means that contact with family and friends could look different from a normal term at their home campus.
 We’ve had countless students attest that spending the bulk of their time and “emotional energy” identifying with the local culture, rather than being torn in two directions, leads to a richer overall experience.
 We suggest that you prepare your family and friends for the likelihood that they will not hear from you as often as usual.

 During the term, you may travel to places that might not always have reliable access to phones or email, but in the case of emergencies, CCCU GlobalEd program staff always have means of communicating with our U.S. offices, including times when the group is traveling.